hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 ### Application Chaincode

-The smart contract (in folder `chaincode`) is written in GO v1.18, based on the `asset-transfer-basic` sample.
+Here, the classic `asset-transfer-basic` chaincode is deployed as an example case, in `chaincode` directory (GO v1.18).
+In order to deploy another application, simply replace `asset-transfer-basic`.
-The following functions are implemented to support the application:
+The following functions are implemented by default:

 - CreateAsset
 - ReadAsset